groue/GRMustache/README.md

 When `nil`, `[NSNull null]`, or empty enumerable object, the section is rendered with an empty string.

-If the value is a `NSDictionary`, or conforms to the `GRMustacheContext` protocol, the section is rendered within a context extended by the value.
+Otherwise, the section is rendered within a context extended by the value.

-Otherwise, the section is rendered within the same context.

 ### Inverted sections `{{^name}}...{{/name}}`